HSV Questions & Answers

 HSV, Pregnancy & Nursing

-Becoming pregnant is a significant concern for every woman with herpes because it's possible to transmit herpes to the newborn infant, causing neonatal herpes.
+Becoming pregnant can be a significant concern for a woman living with herpes because it's possible to transmit herpes to the newborn infant, causing neonatal herpes.
 Here's what you need to know.

 Read more »